 Possibly.
 In general, sticking with a term policy for second-to-die insurance is most often a safe bet, especially for cost-benefit purposes.
 In addition to being able to specify the amount of time you want your coverage to last, a term policy will offer a significantly lower premium than a permanent policy.

 There’s pretty much a life insurance option out there for everyone.
 If you’re ill, older, or just hate long commitments, there’s a policy that will match your needs.
 They all have their advantages and disadvantages.
 The best thing to do is just ask a trusted expert about your options and they’ll always help guide you toward the right route for you.

 Insurance policies can be complex and confusing, and let's face it, browsing and discussing second-to-die life insurance policies can be downright depressing.
 Independent agents exist to simplify the process and save you some grief.

 Independent agents are there to make sure you get the absolute best deal, and the one that meets your unique needs.
 They shop and compare insurance quotes for you, and they'll break down all the jargon so that you understand exactly what you're getting.

 Finding and Comparing Second-to-Die Life Insurance Quotes

-Our awesome and all-knowing agents will review your needs and help you evaluate which type of second-to-die joint life insurance makes the most sense for you.
+Our highly qualified independent agents will review your needs and help you evaluate which type of second-to-die joint life insurance makes the most sense for you.
 They'll also compare policies and quotes from multiple insurance companies to make sure you have the best protection out there.
-They'll hook you up—in a comprehensive and affordable way.
+They'll hook you up in a comprehensive and affordable way.